IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 1. `name` of the OperandBindInfo
 2. `namespace` of the OperandBindInfo
 3. The `operand` should be the the individual operator name.
+4. The `registry` identifies the name of the OperandRegistry CR in which this operand information is registered.
-4. The `registry` section must match the name in the OperandRegistry CR in the current namespace.
+5. (optional) `registryNamespace` identifies the namespace in which the OperandRegistry CR is defined. **Note:** If the `registryNamespace` is not specified then it is assumed that the OperandRegistry CR is in the current (OperandBindInfo's) namespace.
-5. `description` is used to add a detailed description of a service.
+6. `description` is used to add a detailed description of a service.
-6. The `bindings` section is used to specify information about the access/configuration data that is to be shared.
+7. The `bindings` section is used to specify information about the access/configuration data that is to be shared.
 If the key of the bindings map is prefixed with public, it means the secret and/or configmap can be shared with the requester in the other namespace.
 If the key of the bindings map is prefixed with private, it means the secret and/or configmap can only be shared within its own namespace.
 If the key of the bindings map is prefixed with protected, it means the secret and/or configmap can only be shared if it is explicitly declared in the OperandRequest.
-7. The `secret` field names an existing secret, if any, that has been created and holds information that is to be shared with the requester.
+8. The `secret` field names an existing secret, if any, that has been created and holds information that is to be shared with the requester.
-8. The `configmap` field identifies a configmap object, if any, that should be shared with the requester
+9. The `configmap` field identifies a configmap object, if any, that should be shared with the requester

 ODLM will use the OperandBindInfo CR to pass information to an adopter when they create a OperandRequest to access the service, assuming that both have compatible scopes.
 ODLM will copy the information from the shared service's "OperandBindInfo.bindinfo[].secret" and/or "OperandBindInfo.bindinfo[].configmap" to the requester namespace.